 What is Off-Page SEO?

-Off-Page SEO refers to all the activities you do outside of your own website to impact your rankings within search engine results pages (SERPs).
+Off-Page SEO refers to all the activities performed outside your website to improve its authority, trust and rankings in search engine results.

 Why is Off-Page SEO So Important?